mrankit560/Shared-Electric-Cycle-Demand-Analysis/README.md

    ```bash
    git clone https://github.com/your-username/repository-name.git
    ```
-2. Open the Jupyter notebook (`bike_sharing_case_study_by_ankit.csv.ipynb`) to explore the detailed analysis and insights derived from the dataset.
+2. Open the Jupyter notebook (`bike_sharing_by_ankit.ipynb`) to explore the detailed analysis and insights derived from the dataset.
-3. Review the dataset file (`bike_sharing.csv.csv`) for a comprehensive view of the rental data used in the analysis.
+3. Review the dataset file (`bike_sharing.csv`) for a comprehensive view of the rental data used in the analysis.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.